Jean Hill (swimmer)

 Jean Cameron Hill (born 15 July 1964) is a British swimmer.
 Hill competed at the 1984 Summer Olympics and the 1988 Summer Olympics.
 At the ASA National British Championships she won the 200 metres breaststroke title in 1991.
+She represented Scotland at the 1986 Commonwealth Games where she won silver medals in the 200m Individual Medley and 100m Breaststroke events.